FSLR Q1 2026 Earnings Call Summary | Stock Taper

 2. Strategic Updates and Business Highlights

-• Technology Launch: Completed the launch of the CuRe technology, which is expected to enhance energy yield by up to 8% compared to traditional crystalline silicon.
+• Technology Launch: The CuRe technology has been launched and is expected to enhance energy yield by up to 8% compared to traditional crystalline silicon.

-• Production: Produced 4.3 gigawatts of modules, with 3 gigawatts from U.S. facilities operating at 96% utilization.
+• Production: Produced 4.3 gigawatts of modules, with U.S. facilities operating at 96% utilization.
+The South Carolina finishing facility is on track to start production in H2 2026.

-• Market Position: Strengthening competitive position in the U.S. and India, emphasizing independence from Chinese supply chains and differentiated technology.
+• Market Position: Strengthening competitive position in the U.S. and India, emphasizing independence from Chinese supply chains and leveraging domestic manufacturing.

 3. Forward Guidance and Outlook